 Multi-Gigabit Edge Capacity to Meet Demand

 Wi-Fi deployments require higher WAN capacity, forcing convergence of the WAN and LAN.
-With this technology, service providers now have access to multi-gigabit speeds in multiple configurations, including business and residential last-mile access and backhaul for wireless MicroPoP access.
-Certified for Facebook Terragraph mesh technology, 60 GHz solutions make it easy to provide efficient multi-gigabit speeds in the heart of any city.
+Millimeter wave technology offers multi-gigabit speeds in multiple configurations for last-mile access and backhaul for Wi-Fi hotspots or MicroPoP access.
+A multi-mode system can be configured for Point-to-Point (PTP), Point-to-Multipoint (PMP), or efficient mesh modes.
+Certified for highly efficient Facebook Terragraph distributed mesh technology, 60 GHz solutions make it easy to provide efficient multi-gigabit speeds in the heart of any city.

 Applications

-Muli-gigabit wireless communications at the edge of the network provide high-speed access to bridge the digital divide in the following applications:
+Multi-gigabit wireless communications at the edge of the network provide high-speed access to bridge the digital divide in the following applications:

 The 802.11ay Standard